 My Supabase database might be public — how do I check?

 Eleven percent of AI-built apps have at least one public Supabase table.
-Check yours in 30 seconds.
+Here's how to check yours.

 You read a Wiz blog about Moltbook leaking 1.5 million API keys through a Supabase misconfiguration.
 You realize you don't actually know if your Supabase has the same bug.
 You've never heard of Row-Level Security.
 You don't even know where to start.